howl-anderson/tensorweaver/README.md

 </details>

-## 🎯 **Why Students Love Learning This Way**
+## 🎯 **Why Engineers Choose TensorWeaver**

-Instead of mysterious "black box" operations, TensorWeaver shows you:
+Instead of opaque "black box" frameworks, TensorWeaver provides:
-- **Transparent code** - Every function is readable Python
+- **Full Transparency** - Every operation is readable, debuggable Python code
-- **Step-by-step execution** - See exactly how gradients flow
+- **Complete Control** - Modify any component to fit your specific needs
-- **PyTorch compatibility** - Easy transition to production frameworks
+- **PyTorch Compatibility** - Use existing knowledge and code seamlessly
-- **Educational focus** - Built for understanding, not just using
+- **Deep Understanding** - Know exactly what your model is doing at every step

-*Real testimonials coming as the community grows!*
+*Join our growing community of engineers who value transparency and control.*

 ## 🚀 **Get Started Now**